donaldboulton/bibwoe/_posts/2000-12-12-post-Prayer.md

 ## Power Of Man In Spirit

 Mans Spiritual existance within the Holy Spirit gives mankind super abilitys.
-But you only live in the flesh and adore substance and you beg for more of the substance to make you even sicker, taking you away from God and truth.
+But you only live in the flesh and adore substance and you beg for more of the substance to make you even sicker, taking you away from God and Fathers Truth.

 ### Matthew 6:5